-Summer in Sonoma County means a bounty of local produce, artisan specialties, and heirloom gems.
+Harvest time in Sonoma County means a bounty of local produce, artisan specialties, and heirloom gems.
 But among those stalls brimming with juicy berries, stone fruits, and tomatoes in red, purple and gold, something else beckons: a fine meal to munch as you wander.

 When looking for a place to eat in Wine Country, "charming," "rustic," "al fresco," "quaint" spots abound.
 For foodies looking for something different, here are five out-of-the-ordinary restaurants to try.
 Who's afraid of ghosts?